prcutler/paulcutler.org/content/project/nflpool/index.md

 MLBPool2 and NFLPool is that MLBPool2 allows you to change your picks at mid-season and NFLPool does not.
 Like MLBPool2, the first two years of NFLPool featured all of the updates done by hand.
 In early 2016, looking for a hobby, I decided to learn Python to automate the scoring process and to keep historical records.
-NFLPool is the first Python (and first Pyramid) app I have ever created.
+NFLPool is the first Python (and first Pyramid) app I ever created.
+NFLPool ran over the 2017 and 2018 seasons and came to an end in 2020.
+The code is open source, licensed under the MIT / X11 license, and archived on Github.

 Learn more: